Godsmith/trainfinity3/README.md

 	   problem, try it out.
 - When creating and removing rail, sometimes existing stations will be unexpectedly rejigged.

+### Thinking about it

+- signals

+### Discarded ideas

+- build platforms instead of stations
+  - done on create-platform-like-track branchs, had some issues; turned out to be a bit fiddly for the user
+- non-global bank using signals
+  - Multiple nodes need to query how much money is available, so signals were not practical.

 ### In-game upgrades
 - range of stations (start with 1) - though it looks ugly when they are too far from ore